Photo: Robert Workman

 Timothy's work as an educator included a diverse peripatetic percussion and piano teaching practice in both state and private schools.
 In addition, he supported schools by devising his own curricular and extra curricular programmes, including 'drum circles' for primary children, percussion ensembles for secondary schools, GCSE Composition Workshops and A Level lectures on repertoire and analysis.
 He is particularly passionate about music in schools.

-For seven years, he sat on the board of examiners for Trinity College London.
+For seven years, he sat on the board of examiners for Trinity College London, working across the world.